jndiogo/sibila/README.md

 model.extract(Info, "Who was the first man in the moon?")
 ```

-If Pydantic BaseModel objects are too much for your project, Sibila supports similar functionality with Python dataclass.
+If Pydantic BaseModel objects are too much for your project, Sibila supports similar functionality with Python dataclasses.
 Also includes asynchronous access to remote models.